Cyanox62/pages/page.md

 int length = ecx - edx
 ```

 While it does access our hash, this isn't doing any sort of validation, so this is likely not what we're looking for.
-Let's skip to the next time the memory is accessed.<br>
+Let's skip to the next time the memory is accessed.

 We got another hit!
 Here's the next spot the code accesses our hash:

 ```asm